rspOverflow/rspoverflow.github.io/about.md

 # About Me

-My name is nanoHeap.
-I'm also known as rspOverflow on GitHub.
+My name is rspOverflow.
+I'm also known as nanoHeap on GitLab.
 I have been writing code since around 2018-2019.

 Nowadays, I have been primarily been writing mostly in C/C++ but I started off with Python.